iron-fish/website/docs/whitepaper/4_mining.md

 | 85-95                                  |   3    |
 | ... and so on (max value capped at 99) |        |

-We use the time bucket to then adjust difficulty for the upcoming block relative to the difficulty of the last block.
+We use the time bucket to then adjust the difficulty for the upcoming block relative to the difficulty of the last block.
 The pseudocode for calculating difficulty is as follows:

 ```js
 const diffInSeconds =